tylii/group_project_545/README.md

 # group_project_545
-We implement HMM and HCHMM.
+We implement HMM and HCHMM. abc